📚

 Expanding Democracy

-During the 1820s and 1830s, democracy began expanding in the US during what became known as the "era of the common man".
-The following are some of the ways in which democracy expanded during this time:
+During the 1820s and 1830s, democracy began expanding in the US during what became known as the "era of the common man" because common men could now become involved in politics and democracy in ways they had never been able to before.
+Democracy expanded in the following ways:

 Universal Male Suffrage

-Many states abolished the property qualification to vote and used written ballots during this era, but women and African Americans were still not allowed to vote.
-This meant that only white men who met the age requirement were allowed to vote.
+Many states abolished the property qualification to vote and used written ballots, but women and African Americans could still not vote.

 Political Nominating Conventions

-In the past, candidates for office had been commonly nominated either by state legislature or by “King Caucus”, a closed-door meeting of a political party’s leaders in Congress.
+In the past, candidates for office had been commonly nominated either by state legislature or by “King Caucus”, a closed door meeting of a political party’s leaders in Congress.
 These were replaced by party nominating conventions.
-This allowed for a more democratic process, as convention attendees were typically elected by the party’s rank-and-file members, rather than just the party elite.

 Popular Election of the President